anandojha/automated_kinetics_pipeline/README.md

 export OE_LICENSE="/home/USERNAME/licenses/oe_license.txt"
 ```
 Once the above steps are successful, read the README.md file in the trypsin_benzamidine project folder for further instructions on running the series of scripts.

+There is a separate folder named trypsin_benzamidine_simulation, where these scripts are executed for comparison purposes.
+Note that these simulations are run for a very short time, meaning that the computed kinetic, thermodynamic, and rate constants may not accurately represent absolute experimental values.
+The purpose of this execution is to demonstrate the workflow and methodology, but actual simulations should be run for extended durations to obtain scientifically meaningful results.
+The users can compare results across different simulation times by increasing sampling duration and milestone transitions for better accuracy.

+Relevant milestoning papers:
+  - Votapka, L. W.; Stokely, A. M.; Ojha, A. A.; Amaro, R. E. SEEKR2: Versatile Multiscale Milestoning Utilizing the OpenMM Molecular Dynamics Engine.
+J. Chem.
+Inf.
+Mod.
+2022 62 (13), 3253-3262.
+DOI: 10.1021/acs.jcim.2c00501
+  - Ojha, A. A., Votapka L. W., Amaro, R. E. QMrebind: incorporating quantum mechanical force field reparameterization at the ligand binding site for improved drug-target kinetics through milestoning simulations.
+Chemical Science 14 (45), 13159-13175
+  - Ojha A. A., Srivastava A., Votapka L. W., and Amaro R. E. Selectivity and Ranking of Tight-Binding JAK-STAT Inhibitors Using Markovian Milestoning with Voronoi Tessellations.
+Journal of Chemical Information and Modeling 2023 63 (8), 2469-2482.
+DOI: 10.1021/acs.jcim.2c01589
+  - Votapka, L. W.; Jagger, B. R.; Heyneman, A. L.; Amaro, R. E. SEEKR: Simulation Enabled Estimation of Kinetic Rates, A Computational Tool to Estimate Molecular Kinetics and Its Application to Trypsin–Benzamidine Binding.
+J. Phys.
+Chem.
+B 2017, 121 (15), 3597–3606. https://doi.org/10.1021/acs.jpcb.6b09388.
+  - Jagger, B. R.; Ojha, A. A.; Amaro, R. E. Predicting Ligand Binding Kinetics Using a Markovian Milestoning with Voronoi Tessellations Multiscale Approach.
+J. Chem.
+Theory Comput.
+2020. https://doi.org/10.1021/acs.jctc.0c00495.
+  - Jagger, B. R.; Lee, C. T.; Amaro, R. E. Quantitative Ranking of Ligand Binding Kinetics with a Multiscale Milestoning Simulation Approach.
+J. Phys.
+Chem.
+Lett.
+2018, 9 (17), 4941–4948. https://doi.org/10.1021/acs.jpclett.8b02047.
+  - Votapka LW, Amaro RE (2015) Multiscale Estimation of Binding Kinetics Using Brownian Dynamics, Molecular Dynamics and Milestoning.
+PLOS Computational Biology 11(10): e1004381. https://doi.org/10.1371/journal.pcbi.1004381